tchwrks/storybook-text-search/README.md

 However, advanced text extraction from JSX components (like parsing strings from nested props or child elements) is currently optimized for React-style JSX.
 If you're using Vue or Angular, the addon will still index standard Markdown and inline HTML correctly — just avoid framework-specific bindings or dynamic components in `.mdx` files.

+> [!tip]
->Tip: For the best results in Vue or Angular or other non-react frameworks, write MDX with plain HTML/Markdown content.
+> For the best results in Vue or Angular or other non-react frameworks, write MDX with plain HTML/Markdown content.
 Full JSX-style extraction for other frameworks may be added in the future.
 If you are interested in accelerating that timeline, [reach out](#connect).

 ## Advanced Configuration